AntirWiki/Antir/content/Tir na Nog/Spirits.md

 Demonic cults that form on the mortal plane often sail into the ocean or descend into deep caves to more easily connect with the great demons on the Abyssal mainland or ocean depths.

 After the faithful of [[Font|The Font]] were corrupted by the demon [[Athanasius]], mortal Fontians and their descendants can become hosts for demonic possession when they die, becoming beings known as [[Defied]].

+# Hybrid Spirits
+Spirits often fall between types, and scholars have created intermediate categories to catalogue them.
+Such spirits often have access to both of their related planes of Tir na Nog, even able to move freely between them in some cases.

+## Daemons
+Between devils and demons, these spirits feed on the fear of bad, unfair, or broken deals.

+## Seelie
+The seelie are both celestial and fae, often servants of nature gods (or lesser gods themselves).

+## Unseelie
+The unseelie are demon-fae, who feed on mortal fears of nature and it inhabitants.